 - The scammer will send you a web wallet link, even though there's no web version of our app in existence.
-If they're lazy enough, you'll receive a Google form asking for your 12 word seed phrase, which brings us to our next point...
+If they're lazy enough, you'll receive a Google form asking for your 12-word seed phrase, which brings us to our next point...

 Even if the link sent to you has "Atomic" in it, it doesn't mean the website's associated with us in any way.
 The only official one we have is https://atomicwallet.io.
-Again, we'd recommend you to bookmark it so it's easy to tell the genuine website from all the fake pages out there.
+Again, we'd recommend you bookmark it so it's easy to tell the genuine website from all the fake pages out there.

 If the crypto market is the Wild West, then Telegram scammers are its most ruthless mercenaries.
-It's much harder for us to report and take down scam accounts on this platform compared to others, so you'll need to be extra careful when venturing to our community.
+It's much harder for us to report and take down scam accounts on this platform compared to others, so you'll need to be extra careful when venturing into our community.
 Promptly block anyone who shoots you a message first and avoid discussing your crypto holdings in the chat.

 To find the real Telegram admins in the chat, look for the "admin" label they should have next to their names.
 For your safety, we'd recommend asking any questions you have in the chat and wait for the admins to reply.

 All in all, you should keep just one simple rule in mind: the real members of our team will never contact you first, so anyone doing otherwise is an impersonator.
 Don't waste your time on scammers and simply block them instead.